Grand Rapids Sex Crimes Lawyer

 The consequences of being convicted of a crime which requires you to register with SORA cannot be understated.
 It will affect you and your entire family.
 Not only will you have to register up to four times a year, but your picture will be posted on the Internet for all to see.
 We have heard of cases where a parent who was a SORA registrant was not allowed to attend their child's parent-teacher conferences at the school, because the school, prosecutor, and the police all broadly interpreted the SORA prohibition against a registrant "loitering" within 1000 feet of a school to include the parent-teacher conference.

 If convicted of a sex crime in Michigan, you will likely receive the maximum jail time.
-If sent to prison, you will likely serve many more years than the minimum sentence, as sex offenders do not seem to be let out once they have served their minimum sentence.
-You will be required to register as a sex offender for 10 years, 25 years – up to life.
+If sent to prison, you will likely serve many more years than the minimum sentence, as sex offenders are often "flopped" and are not released once they have served their minimum sentence.
+You will be required to register as a sex offender for 10 years, 25 years, or up to life.

 Do NOT be naive!
 Most people who think of a sex offense registry think the people on it are the violent offenders, rapists, predators, and child abusers.
 Wrong.
 Read the list.
-The problem is, most of 'them' won't and will think the worst of you.
 There are a lot of criminal offenses requiring SORA registration that have absolutely nothing to do with violence, child exploitation, or predatory conduct.
-Under the old law, your third indecent exposure conviction for: peeing in public, flashing your 'junk' or breasts, would land you on the list – no exceptions.
+Under the old law, a third indecent exposure conviction for: peeing in public, flashing your 'junk' or breasts, would land you on the list – no exceptions.

 Statutory Rape in Michigan, a/k/a 'Romeo and Juliet'

-Perhaps you heard the term 'jail bait' growing up and had no idea what it meant.
-Simply put, statutory rape is where a sex act occurs and one or both of the actors is under the age of legal consent, which in Michigan is age 16.
+Perhaps you heard the term 'jail bait' growing up and had a vague idea what it meant.
+Simply put, statutory rape is where a sex act occurs and one or both of the actors is under the age of legal consent.
+In Michigan the legal age of consent is age 16.

-A classic "Romeo and Juliet" case is where an older male teenager has consensual sex without a female under 16, and the parent of the girl presses charges.
+A classic "Romeo and Juliet" case is where an older male teenager has consensual sex with a female under age 16, and the parent of the girl presses charges.

-If a sex act occurs with someone under the age of 16, the law mandates that a sex crime has occurred, i.e., statutory rape or an unlawful sexual touching, because the underage person is not old enough, and thus legally incompetent, to give consent.
+If a sex act occurs with someone under the age of 16, the law mandates that a sex crime has occurred, i.e., statutory rape or an unlawful sexual touching.
+Why?
+Because the underage person is not old enough to lawfully give consent.
+Thus, the underage boy or girl is considered legally incompetent, to give consent.
 It does not matter how many times the underage person says 'yes.'

 The law protects the underage individual just as it does for someone who is unconscious or mentally handicapped.
 The age of consent in other states varies, but can be as low as 13 and as high as 19.
-Despite the fact that the underage person may have been 'into it', you can count on being investigated, charged, and prosecuted.
-All of your statements to the police (a/k/a 'confession') used against you in court.
+Despite the fact that the underage person may have been 'into it,' you can count on being investigated, charged, and prosecuted.
+Absolutely ALL of your statements to the police (also known as a confession) will be used against you in court.

 Exercise your Constitutional Right to Remain Silent.

 It is simple: do not answer any questions without an attorney present.
 Parents, do not take your high schooler to the police and naively assume that this "misunderstanding" will be resolved.
 This is not a simple misunderstanding, but rather the law treats this as a serious crime.
-The law is tough, there is no grace, and this mistake could negatively impact your son or daughter for the rest of their lives.
+The law is tough, there is little or no grace given, and this mistake could negatively impact your son or daughter for the rest of their lives.